0-6-4T: United Kingdom

 Other than examples for export, 0-6-4T locomotives enjoyed a brief vogue in the United Kingdom prior to the First World War, but were not widely used.
 Nine locomotives of this type were supplied by Beyer, Peacock & Company for the opening of the Mersey Railway in 1886.

 William Dean built three crane tanks in 1901, and Kitson & Company of Leeds supplied nine locomotives to the Lancashire, Derbyshire & East Coast Railway in 1904.

 Other examples included the Midland Railway 2000 Class of 1907, the Highland Railway Drummond 0-6-4T Class of 1909, the SECR J class of 1913 and the Metropolitan Railway G Class of 1915.
 The type was eventually superseded by the popular 2-6-4T locomotive.

 North America

 In the United States, the 0-6-4 was largely used only on Mason Bogie locomotives.
-One 0-6-4T Mason Bogie locomotive, #3 Torch Lake, survives and works at Greenfield Village in Dearborn, Michigan.
+One 0-6-4T Mason Bogie locomotive, #3 Torch Lake, survives and works at Greenfield Village in Dearborn, Michigan, and is the only surviving Mason Bogie.
 However, in Canada, a pair of conventional 0-6-4T locomotives were built in 1912 as switchers by the Canadian Pacific Railway, lasting until 1951.